 I would like to start by discussing some of the similar ideas that are shared between Christianity and the Mandaean religion.
 Mandeans claim that John the Baptist was a member of their sect.

-These people are also called the “baptisers”, because they baptise themselves every day and water is the most important aspect of their lives because of its purifying qualities.
+These people are also called the “baptizers”, because they baptize themselves every day and water is the most important aspect of their lives because of its purifying qualities.
 They say that water connects people with heaven as it comes from heaven; therefore it is with water that people get purified.

 Although Mandeans did not accept Jesus after the death of John (Yeshua was supposed to be his successor) they surprisingly have quite a few similarities with Christianity, though theirs is an older religion.